danapixels/digi-garden/blog/cursor-hotel.md

 	-  Decided to leave the server as is.
 Learning moment for me, essentially my whole server.js was unorganized like having a book with the chapters out of order.
 	- Mshj caught a furniture cleanup bug which would clean up every 1 hr instead of 48 hours I decided on.
 	- Dockerizing was interesting, Cursor kept trying to change the visuals, widths, and heights????
 Good thing I review diffs but wtf.
 It keeps doing this LOL
+	- I had to do a lot of the dockerizing and networking configurations on my own, it took me about a day to set it up since I was running into errors but once I got https and http setup everything started working!
 - [x] Code review by Mshj
 - [x] Pay for hosting service
 	- [x] Digital Ocean: 1vCPU, 1 GB RAM, 25 GB SSD